 Have you or someone you know used a court appointed attorney?
 Do you think they properly handled your case?

-Hopkins County court records are are public and available to anyone who requests them.
+Hopkins County court records are public and available to anyone who requests them.
 Court records include a case file containing a sheet called a docket sheet and all documents and motions filed in the course of your case.
 You, and anyone else, can access your court case records using the website, or at the Clerk of Court’s office where the case was filed.

 Clerk of Court